An unseen affliction: the scale and depth of visual impairment

 -

 Tested screen reader support.
-Experts from the Vision Loss Resource Center thoroughly audited Capption's screen reader support, providing direct feedback we incorporated to ensure unrivaled screen reader compatibility.
+Experts from the Vision Loss Resource Center thoroughly audited Capption's screen reader support, providing brutal feedback we incorporated to ensure unrivaled screen reader compatibility.

 -